r-lib/httr/revdep/problems.md

 *   checking package dependencies ...
 NOTE
     ```
-    Package suggested but not available for checking: ‘rnaturalearthhires’
+    Packages suggested but not available for checking:
+      ‘devtools’ ‘rnaturalearthhires’
     ```

 *   checking data for non-ASCII characters ...
 NOTE